mohammed-salman-m2/smart-chatbot/README.md

 ---

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE]LICENSE file for details.

 ---